-I think that the people who realized most how important these documents were the dissidents themselves.
+The people who realized most how important these documents were the dissidents themselves.
 They said, "Well, if our government signed these documents, then we are going to take them as true."
 They risked their lives and their liberty but many of them said "we are going to claim these rights."
 They wouldn't have had much meaning if people like the dissidents hadn't taken them seriously.

 Going back to that visit by Secretary Vance in spring of 1978 when I was there on TDY, a Soviet woman who had married an American and who was seeking permission to emigrate chained herself to the fence around the embassy.
-She didn't set herself on fire or anything but she chose that moment to call attention to herself.
-She got a lot more attention that day than any of the news on the SALT negotiations or whatever Vance was doing.
+She chose that moment to call attention to herself.
+She got a lot more attention that day than did the SALT negotiations or whatever Vance was doing.

-Back to my first full year, we had a visit from two cabinet members in December, 1978.
+In December, 1978, we had a joint visit from two cabinet members.
 Secretary of the Treasury Michael Blumenthal and Secretary of Commerce Juanita Kreps.
 That said something about the quality of the relationship at that time.
 They were received at a high level.
-I rode to the Kremlin with the press pool and got to see Brezhnev and Kosygin and Gromyko.
+I rode to the Kremlin with the press pool and got to observe Brezhnev, Kosygin and Gromyko.
 I was back in the corner with the Soviet handlers but it was my chance to see the table with Ambassador Toon, the interpreters and the two delegations.
-It was the kind of stuff I enjoyed, one of the fun aspects of my job.
+It was one of the special aspects of my job.

-There was another side to it and it involved a lot of running around, preparing transcripts and other reports and you breathed a sigh of relief when they left town.
+There was another side to such a visit and it involved a lot of cumbersome logistics - running around, preparing transcripts and other reports and you breathed a sigh of relief when they left town.